harshabhadra/harshabhadra/README.md

 Skills: Java / Kotlin / Dart / Android / Flutter

-- 🔭 I’m currently working as Freelancer App Developer
+- 🔭 I’m currently working as Android App Developer
 - 🌱 I’m currently getting better at Flutter
 - 👯 I’m looking to collaborate on Android and Flutter
 - 💬 Ask me about Android development and Flutter